siccar/referrals-ui/Readme.md

 ## Getting started Locally

+### Setup Azure Resources
+- Create an OpenReferralUI app registration
+- Create a client secret and copy it down
+- Add the _user_impersonation permission from the OpenReferralAPI app registration (See OpenReferralAPI project)

+### Local machine setup
 - Clone the repository
+- Open the sln file in VS 2019
 - Create a local file named 'appsettings.Development.json'
 - Copy the appsettings.json file contents into the file you just created.
-- Add all the settings
+- Add all the settings from the azure resources
-- Open the sln file in VS 2019
+- Make sure the OpenReferral API is running, see [OpenReferralAPI](https://github.com/siccar/referrals-api)
 - Run

 ## Deployment
 This project can easily deployed using VS2019
+ - Firstly follow the same steps in the [OpenReferralAPI](https://github.com/siccar/referrals-api)
+ - Get the deployed address of the API from the Azure AppService and paste this into the ORApi:BaseUrl
+ - Fill out the appsettings.json file with deployment settings
  - Right click on the project
  - Select Publish
  - Target Azure